 For all contributions, sources should be acknowledged using in-line hyperlinks or in-text references when online sources are not available (eg. As John Rawls says in his 1971 book ‘A Theory of Justice’…).

 Authors are welcome to use acronyms but should make sure to define them in full letters on their first use (eg. the Free Syrian Army (FSA)).
 Try to avoid using too many different acronyms and jargons in your article.
 Similarly, try to be engaging and straightforward.
 Avoid unnecessarily long sentences and passive voice.

 Contributors are encouraged to provide pictures, graphs or other figures with their articles as long as they are their legal owners or if these media files are free of copyright restrictions (eg. Wikimedia Commons).
 Please note that cover pictures will be formatted to 1170 x 530 pixels.

 Note that while you have authorship over your article, TFA retains all rights over the content published on its website including the possibility to share your article on external platforms (social media or else).

-To submit your contribution to the editorial board, please email it to firstname.lastname@example.org, in a word format.
+To submit your contribution (or outline) to the editorial board, please email it to firstname.lastname@example.org, in a word format.